La Jasse wines’ expression and nature

 La Jasse means shelter in Occitan.
-The plane tree of the Domaine, now 110 years old, has protected the sheep for many years and inspired the design of our house logo.
-The vineyard was planted in the 1960s / 1970s on clearings of scrubland, virgin lands of any culture.
+The plane tree of the Domain has protected sheep for many years and inspired the design of our house logo.

-The Domaine is characterized by its hand-stitched wines, produced mainly from Cabernet-Sauvignon, a grape variety that dominates the estate, making up 70% of the vineyard.
-It now covers 35 hectares, where vines coexist with fauna and flora through grassing rows, hedges separating parcels, forests and scrubland.
+La Jasse wines are characterized by their hand-stitched cuvées, produced mainly from Cabernet-Sauvignon.
+The selected vine plots coexist with fauna and flora through grassing rows, hedges separating parcels, forests and scrubland.

 First French family-owned wine estate certified ISO 26000

-The implementation of Corporate Social Responsibility at Domaine de la Jasse has made it possible to be more vigilant and more efficient on the following points:
+The implementation of Corporate Social Responsibility at la Jasse has made it possible to be more vigilant and more efficient on the following points:

 - Improve water management both in the vineyard and the cellar